mbest1813/documentation/v2/editions/cloud/api.md

 * `id` : For operations that create new data, the id of the created object will be returned
 * `code` : Coming soon...

-Actions to mutate data within Astronomer’s platform tend to follow a "create and update" pattern, where we separate out the functions to make a new object with the ability to change or delete it in order to have strict control over the permissions over data control.
+Actions to mutate data within MetaRouter’s platform tend to follow a "create and update" pattern, where we separate out the functions to make a new object with the ability to change or delete it in order to have strict control over the permissions over data control.
 For example, anyone can run `createOrganization` and make a new `Organization` where they are the owner.
 However, only `Organization` owners can run `updateOrganization` that allows for adding/removing users, updating details, or deleting the org.

 #### Error Response